“Education is the most powerful weapon that you can use to change the world.” – Nelson Mandela

 We will provide any necessary medical care.

-Sadly the poor have no voice in Kenya so we are paying the legal expenses for one little girl, who was permanently disabled in a accident on her way to school, so that she can receive the compensation that is available to her.
+Sadly the poor have no voice in Kenya so we are paying the legal expenses for one little girl, who was permanently disabled in an accident on her way to school so she can receive the compensation that is available to her.